Quantum0uasar/retail-price-intelligence/README.md

 python src/export_tableau_data.py
 ```

-Open the exported files in Tableau Desktop or Tableau Public, build the dashboard, and publish it to Tableau Public.
+Then open the exported files in Tableau Desktop or Tableau Public, build the dashboard, and publish the final workbook to Tableau Public.

 ## Project Structure